When you write a story where characters suffer, your story will be stronger and more intense.

 Active conflict is when the character you’re following wants something and is working to get it.
 Sometimes this will be in a subtle way, having conversations with people and hoping to find something out.
 Other times it’ll be more determined, they are actively in pursuit and fighting for their goal.
 But at all points this conflict needs to be active.
 They want something they don’t have, and they want to try and get it.

 If your character finds it easy to get what they want there’s no story.
 From the moment they decide they want something you have to keep putting obstacles in their way.
 Every step they make, block it.
-Make it hard.
-Make them work.
-Make them suffer.
+Make it hard, make them work.
+Make your characters suffer.
 If they work for their goal, suffer for their goal, the conflict is active and your story is entertaining.

 An entertaining story isn’t entertaining for your character, it’s not about them having fun, it’s entertaining for your audience.
 For your audience to be entertained, your Protagonist needs to be busy.